HARSHITHA-SC23/InterviewPreparation/web-doc/CssImportantTopics.md

     - Others

 ### Absolute length units
-- The absolute units of measurements are fixed and do not change absed on the viewport or the user preference.
+- The absolute units of measurements are fixed and do not change based on the viewport or the user preference.
 - They are used when we need to define a specific size that doesn't change.
 - The absolute length units are: